Frequently Asked Questions About British Shorthair and British Longhair Cats

 What things you might need to purchase?

-Litter: I recommend using Arm & Hammer Litter Clump & Seal Slide Clumping Clay Cat Litter with open litter boxes.
-It helps with easy cleanup and minimizes odors.
+Litter: I recommend using Arm Hammer Clump & Seal Cat Litter with open litter boxes.
+It helps with easy cleanup and minimizes odours.

-Cat Tree: British Shorthairs can grow quite sturdy, so make sure the cat tree is stable.
+Cat Tree/Scratching Post: British Shorthairs can grow quite sturdy, so make sure the cat tree is stable.
 Avoid placing small houses at floor level, as your kitten might confuse them for a litter box.
+A scratching post is also recommended to help your kitten stretch, exercise, and keep their claws healthy while protecting your furniture.

 Bowls and Toys: You’ll need a couple of durable bowls and washable toys.
 Kittens especially enjoy feather toys and small balls.
 A laser toy is also a fun way for you to interact with your kitten, particularly after a long day.